 There is no shame in focusing in on a very specific contribution.
 It’s unlikely that your PhD thesis is going to completely revolutionise your field, so don’t claim that it has.
 Instead, refer back to your literature review and relate it to other discussions and the gaps that you identified.
 This isn’t to suggest that your study can’t impact the broader field; if you think your study (which, lets face it, is going to be limited, given the constraints of doctoral research) has the potential to revolutionise the field you should lay these out as questions for future research.
 Or, perhaps your thesis has policy implications – don’t be afraid to list them, but don’t be overconfident in your appraisal.

 Don’t forget to discuss the implications or your thesis and the directions for future research.
-No PhD thesis is perfect and you should acknowledge what your thesis didn’t do as much as what it did.
+No PhD thesis is perfect and you should acknowledge what your thesis didn’t do as much as what it could have.
 This doesn’t stop with a discussion on the epistemological, ontological or methodological limitations of the study, but extends to your own personal limitations.
 Did you run out of time?
 Did you struggle to recruit participants because of language barriers?
 Or maybe you didn’t have the budget to conduct the study you wanted to?
 These kinds of personal reflections are important, as they show humility and that you are aware of avenues for growth.

 A conclusion that fails to explain the contribution, that fails to recap and that fails to focus on the entire thesis rather than the detail will leave the reader unsatisfied.